jeshu/neo-hackathon/README.md

 - Then for the all ClientApps under the **clientApps** folder replace the contract hash with the one generated from the step above.In order to replace it, navigate to the clientApp and inside that under **/src/constansts/Const.js** and replace the scriptHash key.

+- Similary for the **IOT server**, replace the contract hash by navigating to the NeoIoT.js file under that and replace the scriptHash key with the one generated above.

-- Thereafter navigate to all the Client Apps listed on the Projects section above and follow the steps mentioned in their README.md to run them on your local environment.
+- Thereafter navigate to all the Client Apps and IOT server listed on the Projects section above and follow the steps mentioned in their README.md to run them on your local environment.

 ## Development Path